Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Experiments

 \section{Experiments}

-We explore the statistical performance of our estimator on several synthetic datasets for varying $n,p$ values with $p\gg n$, different values of SNR and correlations among the predictors; and also on a real dataset.
+We explore the properties of our estimator empirically on synthetic datasets with varying values of~$n$, $p$, SNR and correlations among the predictors, as well as on several real datasets. {An implementation of the algorithms we propose in this paper is available on github\footnote{Link to repository: \url{https://github.com/antoine-dedieu/subset_selection_with_shrinkage}}}.